xymostech/bsg-manual/rules.md

-If every resource is more than half full (not in the red zone), then this player becomes a revealed Cylon player for the remainder of the game and follows the game turn steps described under "Revealed Cylon Players" on this page (except for steps "4" and "5.")
-This player may never activate the "Cylon Fleet" location or play Super Crisis Cards.
+If every resource is more than half full (not in the red zone), then this player becomes a revealed Cylon player for the remainder of the game and follows the game turn steps described under [Revealed Cylon Players](#revealed-cylon-players) (except for steps "4" and "5.")
+This player may never activate the "Cylon
+Fleet" location or play Super Crisis Cards.

 ### Determining if You Are a Cylon